Struggling with getting your children to do chores without nagging or complaining? Learn what to do when your kids refuse to do chores.

 Remember when kids couldn’t wait to clean up?
 When they demanded, “Me do it!” to brush their teeth or put dishes in the sink?

 Except any attempt to get them to do chores leaves you drained.
-You end up nagging, pleading, and even threatening them with punishments if they don’t listen.
-It’s now reached the point where they don’t even take you seriously, ignoring any requests to do their chores.
+You end up nagging, pleading, yelling, and even threatening them with punishments if they don’t listen.
+It’s reached the point where they don’t even take you seriously, ignoring your requests for them to do their chores.

 What to do when kids refuse to do chores

-You can imagine that getting kids to do chores is one of the biggest struggles for many parents.
-We know kids should be doing more than they currently are, but aren’t in the mood to fight about it.
+You can imagine how getting kids to do chores is one of the biggest struggles for many parents.
+We know they should be doing more than they currently are, but aren’t in the mood to fight about it.
 Never mind that doing it ourselves takes much less time than having them do it (and do it wrong, too).

-Rest assured mama, you don’t have to be stuck with either extreme.
-You don’t have to—nor should you—do your kids’ chores for them (this would be doing them a bigger disservice down the line).
+Rest assured friend, you don’t have to be stuck with either extreme.
+You don’t have to—nor should you—do your kids’ chores for them (this would be doing them a bigger disservice by not teaching important life skills).
 Nor do you have to fight and nag to get anything done, either.

 If your kids refuse to do chores, take a look at these tips below to turn things around.
 I hope they’ll come in handy as it has for this parent: